A massive quiescent galaxy in a group environment at $z=4.53$: Inferred physical properties

 From the SED fit, we infer physical properties of the galaxy such as stellar mass, star formation rate (SFR), dust optical depth, and star formation history.
 These parameters are summarized in Table \ref{tab:param}.
 We estimate the SFR from the SED fits and also from [O\,{ II}] fit using two Gaussians.
 We use the following equation to convert the [O\,{ II}] emission flux to the SFR \citep{Kewley_2004,Schreiber_2018}.

 We correct for dust attenuation of $L_\mathrm{[O\,{ II}]}$ using the dust optical depth from the best-fit model.

 Figure \ref{fig:mainseq} shows the location of the object on a SFR vs. stellar mass diagram.
 We also plot the normal star-forming galaxies from ALPINE survey \citep{LeFevre2020,Bethermin2020,Faisst_2020} for reference.
 The galaxy is massive ($M_* \approx 6.0 \times 10^{10}\,M_\odot$), and has a very low SFR ($SFR \approx 10\,M_\odot\,\mathrm{yr^{-1}}$) averaged over $10^{7.5}\,\mathrm{yr}$.
 The estimated SFR is more than 1 dex below the star-forming main sequence \citep{Schreiber_2015}.
 This supports our argument in the previous subsection that the galaxy is a massive quiescent galaxy based on \cite{Schreiber_2018} criteria.
-The [O\,{ II}]-based SFRs are higher than those obtained by SED fitting, which we interpret as a contribution from active galactic nuclei (AGN) as we discuss in Section \ref{subsec:AGN} (the model spectrum cannot reproduce [O\,{ II}] either).
+If we perform the SED fitting without using the spectrum, uncertainties of physical properties are about 2 times larger.
+In addition, the height of the Balmer break cannot be fully determined by $K_s$-band photometry only, since the $K_s$-bend is on the break.
+The spectrum, on the other hand, can firmly determine the break strength, resulting in a more precise age determination.
+Figure \ref{fig:mainseq} also shows that the [O\,{ II}]-based SFRs are higher than those obtained by SED fitting, which we interpret as a contribution from active galactic nuclei (AGN) as we discuss in Section \ref{subsec:AGN} (the model spectrum cannot reproduce [O\,{ II}] either in Figure \ref{fig:spec}).

 Figure \ref{fig:SFH} shows the inferred star formation history of the galaxy.
-All of the SFH models are broadly consistent with each other; the galaxy experienced a starburst at $z\sim5$ and then rapidly quenched, which is consistent SFH of massive elliptical galaxies \citep{Thomas2010}.
-The galaxy is young with a stellar age of $180^{+18}_{-16}\,\mathrm{Myr}$ from delayed tau-model, and the observed low SFR is consistent with the SFHs.
+All of the SFH models are broadly consistent with each other particularly during the quenching epoch; the galaxy experienced a rapid quenching process beginning around $z\sim 5$, which closely aligns with the SFH of massive elliptical galaxies \citep{Thomas2010}.
+The galaxy is young with a stellar age of $198^{+44}_{-32}\,\mathrm{Myr}$ from delayed tau-model, and the observed low SFR is consistent with the SFHs.
 Inferred physical parameters and SFH are not significantly changed by the age bins of the non-parametric SFH model.
 We conclude that this is a massive quiescent (or being quenched) galaxy and is likely a progenitor of massive elliptical galaxies in the local Universe.

 The quiescence of the galaxy is also supported by the multi-wavelength data.
 We look at the infrared to radio wavelengths to see a sign of dust-obscured star formation activity.
 However, the object is not detected in FIR ($S/N_\mathrm{IR}\sim1.25$, $SFR_\mathrm{IR}<300\,M_\odot\,\mathrm{yr^{-1}}$ in ``Super-deblended'' catalog: \citealp{Jin_2018}) and radio ($f_\mathrm{10\,\mathrm{cm}}=6.3\times 10^{-4}\pm 2.8\,\mathrm{\mu Jy}$ in VLA 3GHz: \citealp{smolcic_2017}).
 The object has not been observed by ALMA, and we do not have a strong constraint on dust emission at this point.